nelsopet/Tree_Spectral_Library/README.md

 ## How to run treespectra

-1\) Our workflow assumes a list of tree species: NEED SPECIES TABLE.
+1\) Our workflow assumes a list of tree species from a table.
 This table is used for several steps, including aggregating validation to the same taxonomic level as training data.
 2) Build a spectral library from a range of field scans collected with Tungsten halogen illumination using a leaf clip or contact probe.
 These scripts delete bad scans and standardize the associated information into a single metadata format.
 Around 90 vegetation indices are also calculated and the narrow band reflectance is resampled and smoothed to 5 nm bands.

     /Scripts/2_DataMunging.R
     /Scripts/2B_DataMunging_missing_spectra.R